 A City of Boise ordinance prohibits landlords from denying tenancy based on an applicant's lawful, verifiable source of income.
-There is an exception for landlords who own and self-manage two or fewer rental units.
-Examples of potential violations of this ordinance include a landlord refusing to count child support as income or having a blanket "No Section 8" policy.
+This does not apply to sources of income which require a landlord to participate in an optional federal housing assistance program.
+There is also an exception for landlords who own and self-manage two or fewer rental units.
+Examples of potential violations of this ordinance include a landlord refusing to count child support or social security disability benefits as income.

 This Frequently Asked Questions document provides more information about source of income discrimination.